cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/SearchApi.md

         "sourceUuids_example",
     ] # [str] | Specifies a list of Protection Source object uuids to filter the objects.
 If specified, the object which are present in those Sources will be returned. (optional) is_protected = True # bool | Specifies the protection status of objects.
 If set to true, only protected objects will be returned.
 If set to false, only unprotected objects will be returned.
-If not specified, all objects will be returned. (optional) is_deleted = True # bool | If set to true, then objects which are deleted on atleast one cluster will be returned.
-If not set or set to false then objects which are registered on atleast one cluster are returned. (optional) last_run_status_list = [
+If not specified, all objects will be returned. (optional) last_run_status_list = [
         "Accepted",
     ] # [str] | Specifies a list of status of the object's last protection run.
 Only objects with last run status of these will be returned. (optional)